revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-43. In an employee table, how will you find those employees name and emp_id whose salary matches the lowest salary of any of the departments in SQL.
+43. In an employee table, how will you find those employee’s name and emp_id whose salary matches the lowest salary of any of the departments in SQL?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)